-Kelly Dodd Isn’t Sure If She’ll Invite The ‘RHOC’ Cast To Her Wedding After Getting Engaged To Fiancé Rick
+Kelly Dodd Isn’t Sure If She’ll Invite The ‘RHOC’ Cast To Her Wedding After Getting Engaged To Fiance Rick

 Also during the panel, Dodd made it clear that her feud with co-star Vicki Gunvalson was still going strong when she stood up upon Gunvalson’s arrival to the set and clapped just one time.
 Then, Gunvalson further confirmed the tension between them when she passed on sitting in the empty space next to Dodd and instead squeezed herself in between Tamra Judge and Shannon Beador.

-Although Judge and Beador are also on the outs with Dodd, Beador ended up sitting beside her at the event and when Cohen mentioned Dodd’s recent engagement to Leventhal, which took place last Wednesday, November 13, in New York City, both Judge and Gunvalson applauded.
+Although Judge and Beador are also on the outs with Dodd, Beador ended up sitting beside her at the event.
+When Cohen mentioned Dodd’s recent engagement to Leventhal, which took place last Wednesday, November 13, in New York City, both Judge and Gunvalson applauded.

 As The Inquisitr previously reported, Dodd confirmed her engagement to Leventhal on Instagram after just three months of dating.
 At the same time, she shared a number of photos and videos of the stunning engagement ring that is now on her finger.

-After sharing the news, Dodd received comments from her Real Housewives of Orange County co-stars, including Emily Simpson and Braunwyn Windham-Burke, both of whom said they were excited to see Simpson soon and celebrate her big news.
+After sharing the news, Dodd received comments from her Real Housewives of Orange County co-stars, including Emily Simpson and Braunwyn Windham-Burke, both of whom said they were excited to see Dodd soon and celebrate the big news.

 As Dodd celebrated her engagement with her co-stars in New York City, her on-screen nemesis, Gunvalson, took aim at her announcement during an interview with Hollywood Life.